TristanSaucy/physics-test/repo_brain.md

 This is valuable because it reduces “arbitrary C.”

+Base note (why 360 is not just “because it worked once”):

+- In strict mode we freeze **base = 360** explicitly, but we treat it as a **testable selection rule**, not a post-hoc magic number:
+  - choose the **smallest highly-composite integer base** such that (with the current invariant menu) the deduplicated gauge-derived \(C\) set stays short and contains values that can hit the strict anchor targets within tolerance using integer \(m\), with the micro-force anchor fits constrained to nonnegative \(m\).
+- Alternative bases (420/840/…) are treated as a separate, explicitly labeled “base-vs-alt-bases” experiment, not a rescue knob.

+Reproduce (pre-registered scaffold):

+- `python -m physics_test.cli base-vs-alt-bases --tol 0.05 --max-nCs 10`

 ### Within-band running (RG) seems to be the missing piece (new)

 Pure “integer step only” predictions struggle exactly where physics says they should: **running with scale**.